 (b) All contracts, programs and agreements entered into or offered by the state commission on aging prior to the effective date of this statute shall continue in legal force and effect under the bureau of senior services.

 (c) All existing rules promulgated by the state commission on aging shall remain in effect and be administered and interpreted by the commissioner until such time as they are revoked or modified.

 The bureau shall submit a report on the condition, operation and functioning of the bureau to the governor and to the members of the Legislature on or before the first day of January of each year, in addition to such other recommendations, studies and plans as it may submit from time to time.

-(a) There is established within the Bureau of Senior Services an in-home care worker registry which is to be maintained by the bureau.
-The purpose of the registry is to provide the public a list of in-home care workers, along with their qualifications, who voluntarily agree to be included and who have passed a criminal background check.
+(a) There is continued within the Bureau of Senior Services an in-home care worker registry which is to be maintained by the bureau.
+The purpose of the registry is to provide the public a list of in-home care workers, along with their qualifications, who voluntarily agree to be included and who have obtained a criminal background check.

-(c) The bureau shall propose rules for legislative approval in accordance with the provisions of article three, chapter twenty-nine-a of this code, to establish the following:
+(c) The bureau shall propose rules for legislative approval during the 2014 legislative session in accordance with the provisions of article three, chapter twenty-nine-a of this code to establish the following: